-A most glorious day.
+- A most glorious day.
 PS.
 I love Pizza.
-Most likely one of the easiest cross-promotion days for the non-food type businesses.
-For the food type businesses, adding a pizza for the day or making a special on pizza toppings should be easy marketing.
+Most likely one of the easiest cross-promotion days for non-food type businesses.
+For food-type businesses, adding a pizza for the day or making a special on pizza toppings should be easy marketing.
 If big chains get on board with the day, it is easy to ride the coattail of their millions of dollars spent to pick up some extra revenue.

 11th – Make a Friend Day

-A push to learn more about each other and possibly become friends or at least understand differences.
-There are a lot of possibilities here for marketing, events or at very minimum social media engagement.
+- A push to learn more about each other and possibly become friends or at least understand differences.
+There are a lot of possibilities here for marketing, events, or at the very minimum social media engagement.

 13th – National Cheddar Day

-Gelantine’s day was originally created in the show Parks and Recreation (ep 107 “Gelantine’s Day”).
-The idea of it is for you to celebrate your friends that are girls and have a girls day together.
-Celebrating for the entire year of your girl friends cheering you on, building you up, or just being there when needed.
+- Galentine’s Day was originally created in the show Parks and Recreation (ep 107 “Galentine’s Day”).
+The idea of it is for you to celebrate your friends who are girls and have a girls’ day together.
+Celebrating for the entire year of your girlfriends cheering you on, building you up, or just being there when needed.
 This is a pop culture event and still evolving.

 14th – Valentines Day

-This is a major retailer sale weekend.
+- This is a major retailer sale weekend.
 Most advertising will dominate in lines such as, “Save big this President’s Day Weekend Sale!”
-If you don’t do sales often, this is one of the one weekends that would be good to have a clearance or good riddance table or sale.
-Most customers are overwhelmed with big box store advertising for a sale and are primed and ready for those deals.
-Also remember that this is a long weekend, make sure you are ready for petty cash or banking for that weekend.
+If you don’t do sales often, this is one of the weekends that would be good to have a clearance or good riddance table or sale.
+Most customers are overwhelmed with big-box store advertising for a sale and are primed and ready for those deals.
+Also, remember that this is a long weekend, so make sure you are ready for petty cash or banking for that weekend.
 Also, some school systems use this as a winter break/spring break.
 If your business is in one of these areas be ready for an influx of customers.
-Look at your previous years sales and staffing.
+Look at your previous years’ sales and staffing.

-Mardi Gras is the party before Ash Wednesday.
-It has an extremely long history that all roads lead to New Orleans.
-Many restaurants and late night establishments host some sort of party.
+- Mardi Gras is the party before Ash Wednesday.
+It has an extremely long history and all roads lead to New Orleans.
+Many restaurants and late-night establishments host some sort of party.
 There is room to host a non-alcoholic party of gaming or friends.

 17th – Random Acts of Kindness Day